abdullahaleem/metal-detection-wifi/README.md

 - Duration of each experiment was 10 seconds involving a person approaching the transmitter node starting from a fixed position and stopping at another fixed position, 17 ft away.

-**CSI Extraction** was done using a tool built by Asif Hanif on the Intel Wi-Fi Wireless Link 5300 802.11n MIMO radios, using a custom modified firmware and open source Linux wireless drivers.
+**CSI Extraction** was done on the Intel Wi-Fi Wireless Link 5300 802.11n MIMO radios, using a custom modified firmware and open source Linux wireless drivers.
 It provides channel state information for 30 sub-carrier groups.
 Each channel matrix entry is a complex number, with signed 8-bit resolution each for the real and imaginary parts.
 It specifies the gain and phase of the signal path between a single transmit-receive antenna pair.

 **CSI with Static Target**